-4 Ways to Make Rice Water + How to Use for Health and BeautyUpdated: April 06, 2018 Drinks and Tonics, Natural Remedies, Personal Care, Recipes
+4 Ways to Make Rice Water + How to Use for Health and BeautyUpdated: July 30, 2018 DIY, Fermented Beverages, Immune support, Natural Remedies, Personal Care

 Traditionally made rice water has 3 main uses in the home.
 Benefits range from nontoxic beauty care for both hair and skin, a healthful non-dairy beverage, and an effective home remedy for diarrhea from gastroenteritis – even cholera.
 On cruise ships, staff sometimes recommend eating mushy white rice with the cooking water to passengers when norovirus outbreaks occur.
 It helps to resolve symptoms and sooth the digestive tract.